 They are currently offering a one-month free trial!
 Yes, that’s right.

 You get to enjoy online courses from their wide array of collection totally free for a month.
-After your free experience, you have the option to cancel anytime, or upgrade your membership to continue learning.
+After your free experience, you have the option to cancel anytime, or upgrade your membership to continue participating.

 With over 20 years of existence, you can expect immensely diversified lessons that will certainly help you improve in one way or another.
 They have thousands of video tutorials that are quite easy to consume (most of them being the right length for the course).